 Instructions

-- To make the base use a food processor to whizz up the biscuits into crumbs, or bash them with a rolling pin in a bowl or sandwich bag
+- To make the base use a food processor to whizz up the biscuits into crumbs, or bash them gently with a rolling pin in a bowl or sandwich bag

 - For the cheesecake filling use a food mixer with a whisk attachment or an electric hand whisk to mix together the cream cheese, icing sugar and salted caramel sauce